Newport, Rhode Island: Colonial period

-Most prominent among them were Jacob Rodrigues Rivera, who arrived in 1745 (died 1789).
+Most prominent among them was Jacob Rodrigues Rivera, who arrived in 1745 (died 1789).
 Rivera introduced the manufacture of sperm oil, derived from sperm whales.
 This became one of Newport's leading industries and made the town a wealthy, prominent whaling community.
 Newport developed 17 manufacturers of oil and candles, and enjoyed a practical monopoly of this trade until the American Revolution.

 Aaron Lopez is also credited with making Newport an important center of trade.
-He encouraged 40 Portuguese Jewish families to settle there, and within 14 years, Newport had 150 vessels engaged in trade.
+He encouraged 40 Portuguese Jewish families to settle there, and Newport had 150 vessels engaged in trade within 14 years.
 Lopez was involved in the slave trade, as were other shipping magnates, and the manufacture of spermaceti candles, ships, barrels, rum, chocolate, textiles, clothes, shoes, hats, and bottles.
-Although Lopez became the wealthiest man in Newport, he was denied citizenship on religious grounds, even though British law protected the rights of Jews to become citizens in England.
+Lopez became the wealthiest man in Newport, but he was denied citizenship on religious grounds, even though British law protected the rights of Jews to become citizens in England.

 Lopez appealed to the Rhode Island colonial legislature for redress and was refused with this ruling:

-Lopez persisted by applying for citizenship in Massachusetts, where it was granted.
+Lopez persisted by applying for citizenship in Massachusetts Bay Colony, where it was granted.

 From the mid-17th century, the religious tolerance in Newport attracted numbers of Quakers, known also as the Society of Friends.
 The Great Friends Meeting House in Newport (1699) is the oldest existing structure of worship in Rhode Island.

 In 1727, James Franklin (brother of Benjamin Franklin) printed the Rhode-Island Almanack in Newport.
 In 1732, he published the first newspaper, the Rhode Island Gazette.
 In 1758, his son James founded the weekly newspaper Mercury.
 The famous 18th-century Goddard and Townsend furniture was also made in Newport.

 Throughout the 18th-century, Newport suffered from an imbalance of trade with the largest colonial ports.
 As a result, Newport merchants were forced to develop alternatives to conventional exports.
 In the 1720s, Colonial leaders arrested many pirates, acting under pressure from the British government.
 Many were hanged in Newport and buried on Goat Island.